Beyond the Ballot: Green Globe & S Certification

 Anyone can say they are sustainable.
 The question is who checked.

 Every Nayara property holds an independent sustainability certification.
 The four resorts in Costa Rica and Panama are certified by Green Globe.
 The two in Chile, Alto Atacama and Hangaroa, hold Chile's national Sello S certification.
-Both are recognized by the Global Sustainable Tourism Council, which means both meet the same international baseline, and both require documented evidence, on-site inspection, and annual re-certification.
+Both are recognized by the Global Sustainable Tourism Council, meaning both meet the same international baseline, and both require documented evidence, on-site inspection, and annual re-certification.

 These are not self-reported badges.
 They can be lost.

-What follows is what each standard demands, and what we actually do to hold it, in the rainforest, on a Caribbean island, in the high desert, and on Rapa Nui.
+What follows is what each standard demands, and what Nayara actually does to hold it: in the rainforest, on a Caribbean island, in the high desert, and on Rapa Nui.

 Green Globe: the standard across four resorts

 Green Globe is the world's leading certification program for sustainable tourism.
-It is recognized by the Global Sustainable Tourism Council and operates in more than 80 countries.
-To be certified, a resort is audited against 380 specific indicators across four pillars: sustainable management, social and economic performance, cultural heritage preservation, and environmental stewardship.
+It operates in more than 80 countries and is recognized by the Global Sustainable Tourism Council.
+Certification requires an independent audit against 380 specific indicators across four pillars: sustainable management, social and economic performance, cultural heritage preservation, and environmental stewardship.

 It is not a one-time assessment.
 It requires annual audits and continuous improvement.
 Four Nayara properties hold it: Nayara Tented Camp, Nayara Springs, Nayara Gardens, and Nayara Bocas del Toro.

-What the 380 indicators cover
+What the 380 indicators actually measure

 Social and economic performance.
 In Arenal, 85 percent of the staff comes from La Fortuna, with free transport, health insurance, and training.
 Through a partnership with a local bank, staff can buy homes with no down payment, building equity regardless of their role.